Sean Elo-Rivera

 Sean Elo-Rivera is an American politician who has served as a member of the San Diego City Council since 2020, representing District 9.
 A member of the Democratic Party, he served as president of the city council from 2021 to 2024.

 Elo-Rivera represents the communities of Kensington, Normal Heights, and East San Diego, as well as the main campus of San Diego State University.

 Early life and education

+Elo-Rivera's father was a Sephardic Jew of Syrian descent, and his grandmother was an Ashkenazi Jew from Ukraine.
+His mother is the daughter of Catholic immigrants from Nicaragua and Panama.
+Elo-Rivera was raised in Orange County, California as well as in Jupiter and Palm Beach, Florida.

-Elo-Rivera graduated from Chapman University in 2009 and the California Western School of Law in 2013.
+He graduated from Chapman University in 2009 with a Bachelor of Arts in social science and worked for a year as an English teacher in South Chungcheong, South Korea.
+He then attended the California Western School of Law, where he obtained a Juris Doctor in 2013.

 Political career

-After law school, Elo-Rivera worked on the 2014 campaign of Congressman Scott Peters.
-He worked as the executive director of Youth Will, a youth policy advocacy organization, from 2018 to 2020, during which he was elected to serve as a member of the San Diego Community College District Board of Trustees.
+After law school, Elo-Rivera worked for the California Democratic Party on the 2014 campaign of Congressman Scott Peters.
+He then worked as the director of campaigns and policy for the Mid-City Community Action Network from 2015 to 2018 before becoming the executive director of Youth Will, a youth policy advocacy organization in 2018.